himanshu1419/himanshu1419/README.md

 - Hi, my name is Himanshu negi
-- I'm interested in upgrading my knowledge in full stack web development domain.
+- I'm interested in upgrading my knowledge in data science and data analytics domain.
-- I'm currently learning front end and backend development to pursue my career in this field
+- I'm currently learning and exploring various tools and technologies related to this field.